kildor22/mm-github-pages-starter/collections/_stories/Kami..md

 </p>

 <p>
 No one knows who this man is.
 All that is known of him is that one day, he appeared on the roof of the tallest building in the city, and decided to watch over the world in his silk red tie and navy blue suit.
-They called him 'Kami' -- God.
+They call him 'Kami' -- God.
 On his pallid face are watchful eyes that open up like voids hungry for detail.
 Kami is the overseer of life and death, of merriment and discord, who sits on a precipice where his own existence is trifling.
 With his back hunched and shoulders slacked, he traces his pupils on the city below, like a pencil tip lining the page of a blinking coloring book, watching people fritter their lives away.
 </p>

 <p>